wsq003/itoa_for_linux/README.md

 # itoa_for_linux

-Fastest itoa() function for Linux.
+I think it may be the fastest itoa() function for Linux and for all platforms.

-It used 180 ms in my test case, while itoa of MFC use 320 ms.
+It cost 180 milliseconds in my test case, while itoa of MFC cost 320 ms.

-You can test it if you don't believe.

-Why it's faster?
-Find it out yourself.
-The code is quite simple.